Avature/lxd-image-server/README.md

   key_path = "/etc/lxd-image-server/lxdhub.key"
 ```

+Configuration files are 'toml' files and are read from (/etc,~/.config)/lxd-image-server/(config.toml,conf.d/*)
+Code should automatically reload them if they change.

 The installed service on the master will automatically monitor the image
 directory and update all the required metadata.
 No further commands are needed.

-This is the structure the simplestreams server needs to have.
+This is the structure the simplestreams server needs to have:

 ```
 - /var/www                                         # document root
         `- simplestreams
            |- images                               # images folder
-           |  `- iats                              # environment
+           |  `- iats                              # environment|product
            |     `- xenial                         # release
            |        `- amd64                       # architecture
            |           `- default                  # box type
-           |              `- 20180716_12:00        # version 1
+           |              `- 20180716_12:00        # version 1 (mandatory format: 'YYYYMMDD_HH:MM')
            |                 |- lxd.tar.xz         # index and templates
            |                 `- rootfs.squashfs    # rootfs of container
            `- streams